RedisTimeSeries/RedisTimeSeries/docs/commands.md

 If a compaction rule exits on a timeseries `TS.ADD` performance might be reduced, the complexity of `TS.ADD` is always O(M) when M is the amount of compactions rules or O(1) with no compaction.

 #### Notes
 You can use this command to add data to an non existing timeseries in a single command.
-This is the reason why the labels and retentionsecs are optional arguments.
-When specified, RedisTimeSeries will check if it needs to update the labels and or retentionSecs which introduces additional complexity.
+This is the reason why `labels` and `retentionsecs` are optional arguments.
+When specified and the key doesn't exist, RedisTimeSeries will create the key with the specified `labels` and or `retentionSecs`.
+Setting the `labels` and `retentionSecs` introduces additional time complexity.

 ### TS.INCRBY/TS.DECRBY - Increment the latest value
 ```sql